Health & Wellness

 Picture this: It’s your assigned day to wrap up all the house chores.
 Next on the list is cleaning out your cat’s litter box, and while you’re scooping, you notice white, spaghetti-like shapes moving in their poop.
 It’s not your mind playing tricks on you — your cat may have roundworms (a common parasite that can infect cats and kittens).

-According to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, kittens and outdoor cats are more likely to be infected with roundworms.
+According to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, kittens and outdoor cats are more likely to be infected with roundworms.
 “Kittens are often infected from nursing from an infected mother,” she adds.
 “Outdoor cats are at a higher risk because they are outside and therefore are exposed to eggs deposited in the environment.”

 After being digested, roundworm eggs end up in the cat’s feces.
 If the environment in which the feces end up is warm and humid, the eggs begin to develop to the point where they can cause infection if consumed.
 An infected mother cat will also pass roundworms through their milk to nursing kittens.

 "Once the cat ingests eggs from the environment or by eating infected prey [or through their mother's milk], the roundworm larva migrates to the liver, intestines and the lungs," she explains.
 "The larvae in the lungs are coughed up and swallowed then mature into adults to begin mating and producing eggs in the digestive system."

 Roundworm symptoms present differently (or sometimes not at all!) depending on the cat.
 Dr. McCullough says to watch out for vomiting, diarrhea, weight loss, a potbellied appearance, poor fur quality and gastrointestinal obstructions.
 In severe cases, roundworms can be fatal.